onefoursix/streamsets_job_metrics_to_snowflake/README.md

 Here are some sample queries that can be run in Snowflake:

-### Find all the Jobs started after a particular datetime:
+### Find all the Jobs started after a particular point in time:

 ```
 select  name, status, starttime, finishtime, inputrecords, outputrecords, errormessage
 from streamsets_job_metrics
 where STARTTIME > '2024-05-24 15:08:18.394'
 order by STARTTIME DESC
 ```

 <img src="images/data1.png" alt="data1" width="700"/>